jonasnyberg/jonas-tictactoe/README.md

 ## Running from inside Eclipse:
 If you want to test it from within Eclipse, simple follow below steps:

-1. Clone the project
-2. Inside Eclipse, choose **File > Import... > Existing Maven Projects** and select the root directory of this project.
+1. Inside Eclipse, choose **File > Import... > Existing Maven Projects** and select the root directory of this project.
-3. You can now try either of the supplied datasets using one of the two _Eclipse launch_ files in the project:
+2. You can now try either of the supplied datasets using one of the two _Eclipse launch_ files in the project:
 	1. Eclipse-dataset_small.launch (mapped to => A-small-practice.in)
 	2. Eclipse-dataset_large.launch (mapped to => A-large-practice.in)